 Letter from the Chapter

 The connections made in Sigma Kappa are invaluable, both on a local and national level.
-For every success in my college experience, I can point you to several Sigma Kappas that helped me get there.
-Attending our 88th biannual Convention and Regional Leadership Conferences has connected me with strong, intelligent, all around inspirational women.
-The women in Sigma Kappa have shown me the kind of woman I aspire to be, and support me every step of the way in getting there.
+For every success in my college experience, I can point you to several Sigma Kappa’s that helped me get there.
+Attending our Regional Leadership Conference two years in a row has connected me with strong, intelligent, all around inspirational women.
+The women in Sigma Kappa have shown me the kind of woman I aspire to be and support me every step of the way in getting there.

 Sigma’s Love and Mine,